docker/cli/docs/deprecated.md

 ### API CORS headers

 **Deprecated in Release: v27.0**
-**Target For Removal In Release: v28.0**
+**Disabled by default in Release: v27.0**
+**Removed in release: v28.0**

 The `api-cors-header` configuration option for the Docker daemon is insecure, and is therefore deprecated and scheduled for removal.
 Incorrectly setting this option could leave a window of opportunity for unauthenticated cross-origin requests to be accepted by the daemon.

-Starting in Docker Engine v27.0, this flag can still be set, but it has no effect unless the environment variable `DOCKERD_DEPRECATED_CORS_HEADER` is also set to a non-empty value.
+In Docker Engine v27.0, this flag can still be set, but it has no effect unless the environment variable `DOCKERD_DEPRECATED_CORS_HEADER` is also set to a non-empty value.

-This flag will be removed altogether in v28.0.
+This flag has been removed altogether in v28.0.

 This is a breaking change for authorization plugins and other programs that depend on this option for accessing the Docker API from a browser.